April 12, 2021 9 min read

 The issue lies in that a 3 mile per hour pace doesn’t necessarily constitute “moderate” aerobic activity, at least not for the majority of adults.
 Unless the route you walk on has a lot of hills, walking 3 miles per hour won’t put your heart rate where it needs to be to qualify for moderate activity.
 The easy fix for this is to do brisk walking for your daily walk.

 Let’s say you increase your pace to 3.5 miles per hour, which can be considered moderate aerobic activity.
-However, this means you’re finishing your exercise routine in less time, clocking in at about 17 minutes rather than 21.
+However, this means you’re finishing your exercise routine in less time, finishing in 17 minutes rather than 21.
 And since you’re finishing the mile faster, you’re not qualifying for the minimum of 150 minutes of moderate aerobic activity per week.

 While we’ve spent some time outlining why walking a mile per day may not meet the CDC exercise guidelines for adults, that doesn’t mean that it’s completely pointless.

-Much of this will depend on your starting fitness level and the goals you want to achieve but walking a mile every day has a ton of benefits—even for those that may already be into fitness.
+Much of this will depend on your starting fitness level and the goals you want to achieve, and no matter what, walking a mile every day has a ton of benefits—even for those that may already be into fitness.
 Furthermore, these benefits range from mental aspects to physical ones.

 Probably one of the most common reasons for wanting to workout is to lose weight—at least at the beginning.
-And since including aerobic activity in your routine is one of the best ways to go about this, it makes sense that walking a mile can bestow the same benefits.
+And since including aerobic activity in your routine is one of the best ways to go about this, it makes sense that walking is part of your daily program.

-One of the reasons for this weight loss is that aerobic activity (in this case, walking), helps to improve your body’s response to insulin.
+One of the reasons for this weight loss is that aerobic activity like walking helps to improve your body’s response to insulin.
 This, in turn, can help reduce the amount of belly fat you’re storing.

 Walking on the daily also increases your metabolism, helping you burn more calories and helping to prevent muscle loss from occurring—something which becomes increasingly more important as we age.

-Of course, the more you walk the better results you’ll see, but a dramatic change in lifestyle isn’t always necessary.
-For example, incorporating a walk into your daily schedule rather than driving somewhere will go a long way over the long term, even if the distance isn’t that far.
+Of course, the more you walk the better, but a dramatic change in lifestyle isn’t always necessary.
+For example, incorporating a walk into your daily schedule rather than driving somewhere will go a long way over the long term, even if the distance isn’t that far, as the benefits accumulate over time like compound interest.

 This means walking at a high-intensity for a minute or two and then alternating to a moderate walk for another minute or two.
 This will increase the number of calories you burn after the workout since your heart rate will be higher than if you’d just done moderate activity.